-The procedure first requires the prior declaration of the public utility of the construction project, and necessitates the occupation of the property or the acquisition of the affected economic rights.
-In order to carry out the expropriation, the expropriator must develop a file, which is public information and must be published in the Andorran Official Gazette.
-Later, the government transmits all the pieces of the file to the Andorran Parliament (Consell General), with all the observation and objections received, attaching a report suggesting the approval or denial of the declaration of public utility and the necessity of occupation.
+The procedure first requires the prior declaration of the public utility of the construction project and necessitates the occupation of the property or the acquisition of the affected economic rights.
+In order to carry out the expropriation, the expropriator must develop a file, which is public information and be published in the Andorran Official Gazette.
+Later, the government transmits the entire file to the Andorran Parliament (Consell General), with all the observations and objections received, attaching a report suggesting the approval or denial of the declaration of public utility and the necessity of occupation.
 The Andorran Parliament makes the final decision, which has to be published in the Andorran Official Gazette and is directly enforceable.

-2.10 Taxes Applicable to a Transaction Asset Deal
+2.10 Taxes Applicable to a TransactionAsset Deal

-The purchase of a property would be subject to Transfer Tax at a rate of 4% (Impost sobre transmissions patrimonials) or to IGI (Impost General Indirecte), which is the Andorran VAT, at a rate of 4.5%, depending on the condition of the seller.
-If the seller is a company or a professional acting in a professional capacity, IGI will be applicable; otherwise, Transfer Tax will be applicable.
+The purchase of a property would be subject to a Transfer Tax at a rate of 4% (Impost sobre transmissions patrimonials) or to IGI (Impost General Indirecte), which is the Andorran VAT, at a rate of 4.5%, depending on the condition of the seller.
+If the seller is a company or professional acting in a professional capacity, IGI will be applicable; otherwise, Transfer Tax will be applicable.

-On the other side, the sale of a property would be subject to Capital Gains Tax at a rate ranging from 0% to 15%, depending on the time elapsed since the date of purchase.
+The sale of a property would be subject to Capital Gains Tax at a rate ranging from 0% to 15%, depending on the time elapsed since the date of purchase.